|

 -

-can be heavier (Wild 2003, 25; Barber 1991).
-They
+be heavier (Wild 2003, 25; Barber 1991).
+They may

 -

-flax, one has to keep the thread wet.
+one has to keep the thread wet.

 -

-Why are they different shapes, colours and fabrics?
+are they different shapes, colours and fabrics?

 Is this an expression of a more complicated relationship